pyodide/pyodide/docs/using_pyodide_from_javascript.md

 ## Running Python code

-Python code is run using the `pyodide.runPython` function.
+Python code is run using the {ref}`pyodide.runPython <js_api_pyodide_runPython>` function.
 It takes as input a string of Python code.
 If the code ends in an expression, it returns the result of the expression, converted to Javascript objects (see {ref}`type_conversions`).

 ```javascript
 pyodide.runPython(`